Philippines – Selecting the Appropriate Business Enterprise

 Under the Civil Code of the Philippines, a Partnership is treated as juridical person, with a separate legal personality from its members.
 Partnerships may be classified as general partnerships, where the partners have unlimited liability for the debts and obligation of the partnership, or limited partnerships, where one or more general partners have unlimited liability and the limited partners have liability only up to the amount of their capital contributions.
 It consists of two (2) or more partners.
 A partnership with more than three thousand pesos (P3,000.00) capital must register with Securities and Exchange Commission (SEC).

 Corporations in the Philippines are juridical persons established under the Corporation Code and regulated by the Securities and Exchange Commission with a personality separate and distinct from that of its stockholders.
 The liability of the shareholders of a corporation is limited to the amount of their share capital.
 It consists of at least five (5) to fifteen (15) incorporators each of whom must hold at least one share and must be registered with the Securities and Exchange Commission (SEC).
-Minimum paid up capital: five thousand pesos (P5,000.00).
+The minimum paid up capital is five thousand pesos (P5,000.00).

 A corporation can either be a stock or non-stock company regardless of nationality.
 Such company, if 60% Filipino-40% foreign-owned, is considered a Filipino corporation; if more than 40% foreign-owned, it is considered a domestic foreign-owned corporation.